 Biography

-Rebecca’s PhD, jointly funded by the Cambridge Trust and St John’s College, investigated three-dimensional repercussions of the Picturesque on the design and execution of British country houses at the turn of the nineteenth century, focusing on the works of James Wyatt (1746–1813), John Nash (1752–1835) and Sir John Soane (1753–1837).
+Her PhD, jointly funded by the Cambridge Trust and St John’s College, investigated three-dimensional repercussions of the Picturesque on the design and execution of British country houses at the turn of the nineteenth century, focusing on the works of James Wyatt (1746–1813), John Nash (1752–1835) and Sir John Soane (1753–1837).
 Additional research funding was provided by grants from the Society of Architectural Historians of Great Britain (SAHGB) and Kettle’s Yard.
-Following completion, she received a Paul Mellon Centre Research Continuity Fellowship for a new project, ‘Accommodating the Picturesque: Colonial Influences on Issues of Permeability’.
+Following completion, she received a Paul Mellon Centre Research Continuity Fellowship to pursue a new project, ‘Accommodating the Picturesque: Colonial Influences on Issues of Permeability’.

-Rebecca earned her MPhil in History of Art and Architecture at Cambridge in 2015, analysing recurring spatial arrangements and patterns of movement in the country houses of John Nash.
+She earned her MPhil in History of Art and Architecture at Cambridge in 2015, analysing recurring spatial arrangements and patterns of movement in the country houses of John Nash.
 Her BA (magna cum laude, Phi Beta Kappa) is from Columbia University in New York, with a major in the History and Theory of Architecture.
-She has held full-time internships at the Brooklyn Museum and Asia Society in New York and worked for a number of years for a private collector of modern and contemporary art.
+She has held full-time internships at the Brooklyn Museum and Asia Society Museum in New York and worked for a number of years for a private collector of modern and contemporary art.

 Research